 Artist for Spera (2012); an expert at full-color adventure work.

 (He identifies as bigender, so I’ve kept him on the list.)
 His comic Nimona (2012) features a supervillain's assistant— a rambunctious teen girl who's also a powerful shapeshifter; it’s been made into an animated movie.
 With Shannon Watters and Grace Ellis, did Lumberjanes, which “follows a group of five friends who attend Miss Qiunzella Thiskwin Penniquiqul Thistle Crumpet's Camp for Hardcore Lady Types, where they face supernatural creatures and creepy puzzles” [Bustle].
 Now best known as the creator of the She-Ra reboot.

 Drew Strong Female Progagonist (2012; written by Brennan Lee Mulligan; about a young woman who's given up the superheroing in order to study) and Painted Warrior (with Sharon Shinn; about a world suffering under occupation by aliens).

-Illustrator, created queer sf webcomic O Human Star (2012).
+Illustrator, created webcomic O Human Star (2012), about a

 Black cartoonist with a manga-influenced style; Legacy of Light (2012) portrays a frustrated romance between an angel and a demon; Songbirds is a shonen-ai story of a frustrated gay romance.